gbiele/Stan_MPI_Threading/README.md

 | 16 shards, MPI | 0.28 | 0.50 |  0.53 |  0.52 |
 | 16 shards, Threading | 0.29 | 0.42 | 0.45 | 0.47 |

-Getting results faster uses more total processor time and thus consumes more energy.

 ### Conclusion

-As expected, MPI is faster than threading, but the advantage gets smaller if one can use many cores.
+As expected, MPI is faster than threading, but the advantage gets smaller as more cores become available.
+It appars usefull to keep in mind that sppeding up model fitting comes at the cost of using more computational resources and energy.
-If one is on a budget with processor time (or if one just wants to save energy) it makes sense to use MPI only for models that would otherwise just be to slow.

 **These results were obtained for a beta-binomial regression with few efficiency gains through vectorization in Stan.
-The results can be much different for other models like linear regression**.
+The pictures can be much different for other models like linear regression, where much larger data set are needed to realize speed up through threading or MPI.**.

-[^footnote]: Averaged over 5 runs of a model for the baisc model and over 10 runs for the MPI and threading analyses.
+<sup>1</sup>Averaged over 5 runs of a model for the baisc model and over 10 runs for the MPI and threading analyses.